 For instance, the Knicks’ Dolan, who’s given Romney $2,500, is also president and chief executive officer of Bethpage, New York-based Cablevision Systems Corp.
-(CVC), which spent $105,000 during the first three months of the year lobbying on such issues as copyright laws and rules governing companies that provide Internet service.
+(CVC:US), which spent $105,000 during the first three months of the year lobbying on such issues as copyright laws and rules governing companies that provide Internet service.

 The sports leagues themselves have interests before the federal government.
 The National Football League spent $300,000 during the first three months of 2012 to lobby on online gambling, labor issues, broadcasting, drug testing and concussion legislation.
 Major League Baseball spent $70,000 to lobby on stadium security issues and Internet piracy.

 The donors also could be motivated, as many less- coordinated givers are, by how their personal income would be affected by the tax policies promoted by the candidates or their partisan preference.

 Romney’s roster of management support includes the owner of the San Diego Chargers, Alex Spanos, and son Paul, the chairman, who each gave $2,500 to Romney.
 The two men raised from $350,000 to $750,000 for 2008 Republican presidential nominee John McCain.
 Romney does not disclose his bundlers, supporters who raise large sums of money from other donors.

 New York Jets owner Woody Johnson contributed $2,500 to Romney and is raising money for his campaign.
 Johnson raised at least $500,000 for McCain.

 Three Jets executives, including general manager Mike Tannenbaum, also gave the maximum $2,500 to Romney’s primary campaign, according to Federal Election Commission data and the Center for Responsive Politics, a Washington-based research group that tracks campaign contributions.